New antisemitism

-New antisemitism is a form of antisemitism said to have developed in the late 20th and early 21st centuries, typically manifesting itself as anti-Zionism.
-The concept dates to the early 1970s.
+New antisemitism refers to the concept that a form of antisemitism, typically manifesting as anti-Zionism, developed in the late 20th and early 21st centuries.
+The concept dates to the early 1970s, and was popularized in The New Anti-Semitism by Arnold Forster and Benjamin Epstein of the Anti-Defamation League.

-Proponents of the concept generally argue that anti-Zionism and demonization of Israel, or double standards applied to its conduct (some also include anti-Americanism, anti-globalization, and Third-Worldism) represents an evolution in the appearance of antisemitic beliefs, are linked to antisemitism, or constitute disguised antisemitism, particularly when emanating simultaneously from the far-left, Islamism, and the far-right.
-Some describe it as a third political wave of antisemitism, after the religious and racial forms dominant in previous periods.
+Proponents of the concept generally argue that anti-Zionism and criticism of Israel – or double standards applied to Israel's conduct (some also include anti-Americanism, anti-globalization, and Third-Worldism) – represent an evolution in the appearance of antisemitic beliefs that are linked to antisemitism, or constitute disguised antisemitism, particularly when emanating from the far left, Islamism, and the far right simultaneously.
+Some call this a third political wave of antisemitism, after the religious and racial forms dominant in previous periods, and constituting the first and second waves.

-Critics of the concept argue that it is used in practice to weaponize antisemitism in order to silence political debate and freedom of speech regarding the ongoing Israeli–Palestinian conflict, by conflating political anti-Zionism and criticism of the Israeli government with racism, condoning violence against Jews or likening the Israeli government's actions to the Holocaust.
-Such arguments have in turn been criticized as antisemitic and rhetorically irrelevant to the contested reality of new antisemitism.
-Further critical arguments include that the concept defines legitimate criticism of Israel too narrowly and demonization too broadly, and that it trivializes the meaning of antisemitism.
+Critics argue that, in practice, the concept is used to weaponize antisemitism by conflating political anti-Zionism, criticism of the Israeli government, or comparisons between the Israeli government's actions and the Holocaust with racism or support for violence against Jews, while stifling both political debate and freedom of speech about the ongoing Israeli–Palestinian conflict.
+Supporters of the concept, however, have criticized these arguments as antisemitic and rhetorically irrelevant to the contested reality of new antisemitism.

+Critics further argue that the concept defines legitimate criticism of Israel too narrowly and demonization too broadly, trivializing the very notion of antisemitism.

 History of the concept

 1960s: origins

-French philosopher Pierre-André Taguieff argues that the first wave of "la nouvelle judéophobie" emerged in the Arab-Muslim world and the Soviet sphere following the 1967 Six-Day War.
+French philosopher Pierre-André Taguieff argues that the first wave of "the new Judeophobia" (la nouvelle judéophobie) emerged in the Arab-Muslim world and the Soviet sphere following the 1967 Six-Day War.
 He cites papers by Jacques Givet (1968) and historian Léon Poliakov (1969) discussing the idea of a new antisemitism rooted in anti-Zionism.
 He argues that anti-Jewish themes centered on the demonical figures of Israel and what he calls "fantasy-world Zionism": that Jews plot together, seek to conquer the world, and are imperialistic and bloodthirsty, which gave rise to the reactivation of stories about ritual murder and the poisoning of food and water supplies.

+After the 1967 Arab–Israeli War, the Anti-Defamation League (ADL)—with AIPAC founder Isaiah L. Kenen's support, according to historian Ilan Pappé—sought to "portray certain 'anti-Israel' actions as anti-Semitic", especially with regard to international calls for Israel to end its occupation of the West Bank.
+In 1974, ADL leaders Arnold Forster and Benjamin Epstein published The New Anti-Semitism, which identified anti-Zionism as a "new antisemitism", an idea the ADL has sought to popularize since the early 1970s.